Former visiting scholars and student researchers

 From August 2021 to July 2023, Martin will be a Visiting Scholar at AMI.

-Mirjam Wajsberg joins AMIS as a guest research from Radboud University (NL) where she is a second-year PhD researcher.
-Her PhD project takes place between Germany and Greece and focuses on mobility trajectories of people on the move in the EU.
+Mirjam Wajsberg joins AMIS as a guest researcher from Radboud University (NL) where she is a second-year PhD researcher.
+Her PhD project takes place between Germany and Greece and focuses on the mobility trajectories of people on the move in the EU.
 Her research interests include border studies, citizenship, criminalization of solidarity & migration and urban social activism.
 Mirjam graduated from AMIS in 2017.
 Previously she obtained a BA in History from Freiburg University in Germany.

 Rebecka Söderberg is a PhD student in her final year at Malmö University, at the research centre Malmö Institute for Studies of Migration, Diversity and Welfare (MIM).
-She holds a MA degree in European Ethnology from University of Copenhagen.
+She holds an MA degree in European Ethnology from the University of Copenhagen.
 Her doctoral thesis explores how urban diverse neighbourhoods are problematised in Danish and Swedish urban and integration policies.
 Furthermore, based on ethnographic fieldwork, it explores how residents in a multi-ethnic public housing neighbourhood in Copenhagen, Denmark, experience their neighbourhood and interventions for social mix, which are taking place as a result of the ‘ghetto legislation’.
 Currently, she is working on a paper that emphasises how the discursive, material and psychological violence of un-homing affects residents on multiple scales.
 Rebecka joins AMIS as a visiting scholar from October 2022 to January 2023.

-Sarah Louise Madsen is a PhD researcher from the Centre for Contemporary Middle East Studies, SDU, and is working on a Ph.D.-thesis on rejected asylum seekers’ encounters with the Danish health care system.
-With a special focus on knowledge production and medical experts’ role in the construction (and deconstruction) of asylum-seekers refugee status, her research traces rejected asylum seekers and health care personnel’s navigation of a system characterised by deep-seated mutual mistrust.
+Sarah Louise Madsen is a PhD researcher from the Centre for Contemporary Middle East Studies, SDU, and is working on a PhD thesis on rejected asylum seekers’ encounters with the Danish health care system.
+With a special focus on knowledge production and medical experts’ role in the construction (and deconstruction) of asylum seekers' refugee status, her research traces rejected asylum seekers and healthcare personnel’s navigation of a system characterised by deep-seated mutual mistrust.

 Sarah holds an MA in Global Refugee Studies from AAU, for which she conducted ethnographic fieldwork in the Sahrawi refugee camps in Tindouf, Algeria.
 She has extensive work experience in the humanitarian, development and human rights sectors in Denmark and the Middle East.
 She spent a year and a half working in the occupied Palestinian territory and has worked with asylum seekers and refugees for over a decade.